 Below are some tools to help you plan your first semester:

-Registration Deadlines for New Masters Students
+Registration Deadlines for Masters and PhD Students

-DTS donors make more than $4 million in scholarship dollars available every year which helps ensure that very few students need to take out student loans.
+DTS donors make more than $5 million in scholarship dollars available every year which helps ensure that very few students need to take out student loans.

 The requirements for need-based scholarships for US students are: